-There are all kinds of recipes and theories about how to make perfectly fluffy mash, but many of them involve elaborate amounts of butter, cream, or other assorted dairy products.
-Turns out there are astonishingly easy and cheap ways to get your mashed taters to a perfectly fluffy and cloud-like state without adding unnecessary calories to the recipe.
+There are all kinds of recipes and theories about how to make a perfectly fluffy mash.
+However, many of them involve elaborate amounts of butter, cream, or other assorted dairy products.
+Turns out, there are astonishingly easy and cheap ways to get your mashed taters to a perfectly fluffy and cloud-like state without adding unnecessary calories to the recipe.

 Baking soda needs to be combined with an acidic ingredient of some kind (buttermilk, lemon juice, vinegar, honey, yogurt) to create carbon dioxide, a gas that emits small bubbles and makes the goods fluffy.